lizmat/articles/towards-more-coverage-3.md

 - "`x `" - line was coverable and **not** covered
 - "`  `" - line was not coverable

-Sounds familiar?
-It should be if you've read the first post of this blog series.
+Looks familiar?
+It should be if you've read the first post of this blog series!
 Yes, that's indeed the logic that `Test::Coverage` uses to create the `.rakucov` files.

 ## More control

 The [`new`](https://raku.land/zef:lizmat/Code::Coverage#new) method allows for more customization / configuration of the coverage process, such as an option to specify where (temporary) coverage files are to be stored, and whether they should be removed or not after processing.

+It also allows you to inspect the output that the scripts produced in each call to the `run` method (both STDOUT and STDERR), if you would like to find out what the scripts actually did.

 ## Conclusion

 As you may have gathered: the `Code::Coverable` and `Code::Coverage` modules are the workhorses of the `Test::Coverage` module, which is basically a thin layer around these modules.
 I find that to be a good design principle: have a "backend" (computer) and a "frontend" (human interaction) functionality.
-Or in "git" terms: separted in "plumbing" and "porcelain".
+Or in "git" terms: separated in "plumbing" and "porcelain".

 *If you like what I'm doing, committing to a [small sponsorship](https://github.com/sponsors/lizmat/) would mean a great deal to me!*